 - the property has a history of planning permission which includes a planning condition requiring our permission to carry out work on trees.
 You are responsible for checking if tree-related planning conditions apply to your property.

 Work carried out without permission to trees within a Conservation Area or covered by a TPO is a criminal offence.
-The law allows fines of up to £20,000 for each protected tree if unauthorised work is carried out.
+The law allows fines of up to £20,000 for each protected tree if unauthorised work is

-Customers are encouraged to make tree work applications using the Planning Portal The end result is that there is less likely to be any delays over the processing of your application.
+There's less likely to be any delays over the processing of your application.

 If you need to find out if trees are protected by a TPO or Conservation Area, please view the planning maps on the our website.
 TPOs are shown as bright blue shapes and Conservation Areas are surrounded by a pink line.
 Either side of this pink line will be inside the Conservation Area or outside of it.
 Please be sure to check what side of this line the trees are because it can be easy to get this wrong.
 TIP – If you untick the ‘applications’ layer it will make the map much clearer by removing all of the planning application red plotting lines.